Ashland Urban Planning Study

 • Successes

-· Effective Public Engagement: The facilitated public involvement process helped refine the design and secure support from local agencies, which was crucial for the project’s success.
+· Effective Public Engagement: A well-facilitated public involvement process refined the design and secured strong backing from local agencies, ensuring community alignment and project success.

-· Aesthetic and Functional Improvements: The project successfully integrated both safety enhancements and streetscaping, improving both the functionality and visual appeal of the downtown area, making it more attractive to residents and visitors.
+· Functional and Visual Improvements: The project seamlessly combined streetscaping with safety enhancements, boosting both the functionality and aesthetic appeal of downtown Ashland, making it more inviting for residents, visitors, and businesses.

-· Award: 2025 ACEC Engineering Excellence Grand Conceptor Award
+· Awards: 2025 ACEC Engineering Excellence Grand Conceptor Award;

 Key Team Members